rdancer/Tetris-2023/ml/README.md

 ```
 npm install puppeteer && pip3 install playwright && playwright install
 pip3 install tensorflowjs
+pip3 install tensorflow-text tf-models-official
+pip3 install asyncio nest-asyncio # if you want to train the model from a Jupyter notebook
 make test && make train
 # Training will run indefinitely; it can be interrupted by ^C, and restarted by running `make train` again (weights are autosaved every minute or so)
 ```